 - My Account

 *George Alcorn was born on this date in 1940.
 He is a Black physicist and inventor.
 George Edward Alcorn is the son of George and Arletta Dixon Alcorn in Indianapolis, Indiana.

 His father was an auto mechanic who sacrificed so Alcorn and his brother could get an education.
 Alcorn attended Occidental College in Pasadena, California, where he maintained an excellent academic record while earning eight letters in baseball and football.

-He was involved with the computer analysis of launch trajectories and orbital mechanics for Rockwell missiles, including the Titan I and II, the Saturn and the Nova. who worked primarily for IBM and NASA.
+He was involved with the computer analysis of launch trajectories and orbital mechanics for Rockwell missiles, including Titan I and II, Saturn, and the Nova, who worked primarily for IBM and NASA.
 He was inducted into the National Inventors Hall of Fame in 2015.